themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 Let's take this further!
 -------------------------

-There has been a lot of discussion around splitting out Play's JSON API into its own project, as can be seen here https://github.com/playframework/playframework/pull/1904.
+There has been a lot of discussion around splitting out Play's JSON API into its own project, as can be seen [in this pull request](https://github.com/playframework/playframework/pull/1904).
 It makes a lot of sense because it nicely generalizes the issue of translating data to and from a potentially unsafe wire format in a fully type safe way.

-Development work on the new validation API happens in GitHub @ https://github.com/jto/validation.
+Development work on the new validation API happens in GitHub at https://github.com/jto/validation.
 It already unifies parsing of JSON and HTML forms, and MediaMath has submitted patches to extend it to work with CSV/TSV delimited files like so:

 ```Scala
 case class Contact(name: String, email: String, birthday: Option[LocalDate])